open-meteo/open-meteo/docs/getting-started.md

 curl "http://127.0.0.1:8080/v1/forecast?latitude=47.1&longitude=8.4&models=ecmwf_ifs04&hourly=temperature_2m"
 ```

-This will automatically install and run an API instance at `http://127.0.0.1:8080`.
-It can be checked with:
+This will automatically install and initiate an API instance at `http://127.0.0.1:8080`.
+You can verify this by using:
 ```bash
 sudo systemctl status openmeteo-api sudo systemctl restart openmeteo-api sudo journalctl -u openmeteo-api.service
 ```

-Per default, port 8080 is bound to 127.0.0.1 and **not** exposed to the network.
-You can set `API_BIND="0.0.0.0:8080"` in `/etc/default/openmeteo-api.env` and restart the service to expose the service.
-However, it is recommended to use a proxy like nginx.
+By default, port 8080 is bound to 127.0.0.1 and is **not** accessible from the network.
+To expose the service, you can configure `API_BIND="0.0.0.0:8080"` in `/etc/default/openmeteo-api.env` and restart the service.
+Nevertheless, it is advisable to use a proxy, such as nginx.

-## Downloading weather models
+## Downloading Weather Models
-Open-Meteo downloads raw weather data from national weather services and converts data into a highly optimized time-series database.
+Open-Meteo fetches raw weather data from national weather services and transforms it into a highly optimized time-series database.
 The Open-Meteo database is distributed as open-data through an [AWS Open-Data Sponsorship](https://github.com/open-meteo/open-data).
-Information on downloading raw weather forecast from national weather services, is available [here](./downloading-datasets.md).
+For details on downloading raw weather forecasts from national weather services, refer to the [downloading datasets documentation](./downloading-datasets.md).

-As shown above, the `sync` command downloads the Open-Meteo weather database directly from AWS S3.
-It accepts 2 arguments:
+As illustrated earlier, the `sync` command enables the direct download of the Open-Meteo weather database from AWS S3.
+It requires two arguments:
-1. One or more weather model.
-E.g. `ecmwf_ifs04` or `dwd_icon,dwd_icon_eu,dwd_icon_d2`
+1. One or more weather model, such as `ecmwf_ifs04` or `dwd_icon,dwd_icon_eu,dwd_icon_d2`
-2. A list of weather variables E.g. `temperature_2m,relative_humidity_2m,wind_u_component_10m,wind_v_component_10m`
+2. A list of weather variables, for example, `temperature_2m,relative_humidity_2m,wind_u_component_10m,wind_v_component_10m`

-The weather models and variables might be a bit unfamiliar, because the Open-Meteo weather API selects the most suitable weather model for each location automatically.
-A detailed list of all weather models is available on the documentation for the [open-data distribution](https://github.com/open-meteo/open-data).
+The weather models and variables may seem unfamiliar because the Open-Meteo weather API automatically selects the most suitable weather model for each location.
+You can find a comprehensive list of all weather models in the [open-data distribution](https://github.com/open-meteo/open-data) documentation.

-The `sync` command accepts 2 optional parameter:
+The `sync` command also accepts two optional parameters:
-1. `--past-days <number>`: To specify how much past weather data should be downloaded.
-Per default 3 days.
-Please note: Because data is compressed by short time-intervals, 2-7 days of past data will always be present.
+1. `--past-days <number>`: Specifies the duration for downloading past weather data, with a default of 3 days.
+Note that due to data compression in short time intervals, 2-7 days of past data will always be available.
-2. `--repeat-interval <number>`: If set, the API will continue to run indefinitely and check every N minutes for new data.
+2. `--repeat-interval <number>`: If set, the API will run indefinitely, checking for new data every N minutes.

-### Basic configuration
+### Basic Configuration
-To run a general purpose weather API that provides the weather variables `temperature_2m,relative_humidity_2m,precipitation_probability,rain,snowfall,weather_code,cloud_cover,wind_speed_10m,wind_direction_10m`, the following configuration is recommended:
+To run a comprehensive weather API covering the variables `temperature_2m, relative_humidity_2m, precipitation_probability, rain, snowfall, weather_code, cloud_cover, wind_speed_10m, wind_direction_10m`, consider the following configuration:

-1. Download the digital elevation model once with `[..] sync copernicus_dem90 static`.
-This is required to perform down-scaling based on terrain elevation.
-8 GB of storage are required.
+1. One-time download of the digital elevation model using `[..] sync copernicus_dem90 static`.
+This step is crucial for downscaling based on terrain elevation, requiring 8 GB of storage.
-2. Download the forecast data with `[..] sync dwd_icon,ncep_gfs013,ncep_gfs025,ncep_gefs025_probability temperature_2m,dew_point_2m,relative_humidity_2m,precipitation_probability,precipitation,rain,cloud_cover,snowfall_water_equivalent,snowfall_convective_water_equivalent,weather_code,wind_u_component_10m,wind_v_component_10m,cape,lifted_index`
+2. Fetch forecast data with `[..] sync dwd_icon,ncep_gfs013,ncep_gfs025,ncep_gefs025_probability temperature_2m,dew_point_2m,relative_humidity_2m,precipitation_probability,precipitation,rain,cloud_cover,snowfall_water_equivalent,snowfall_convective_water_equivalent,weather_code,wind_u_component_10m,wind_v_component_10m,cape,lifted_index`
-3. Set-up a cronjob or background process to check for updates every couple of minutes
+3. Set-up a cronjob or background process to check for updates at regular intervals.

-Notice how the list of weather variables is now significantly longer?
-The API requires additional data to compute certain weather variables on demand like `wind_speed_10m` from `wind_u_component_10m` and `wind_v_component_10m`.
-As a list of weather models, NCEP GFS and DWD ICON are used.
-They are global weather models and provide good forecast accuracy for most parts of the world.
-For GFS, the variants `gfs013` and `gfs025` are downloaded.
-Surface variables like temperature are available for GFS in 13 km resolution, some variables like `cape` are only available for GFS in 25 km resolution.
-This configuration of weather models and variables requires 12 GB storage.
+Note the expanded list of weather variables.
+Additional data is required for on-demand computation of certain variables, such as deriving `wind_speed_10m` from `wind_u_component_10m` and `wind_v_component_10m`.
+NCEP GFS and DWD ICON are selected as the list of weather models, both being global models with strong forecast accuracy worldwide.
+For GFS, the variants `gfs013` and `gfs025` are downloaded, offering temperature data at resolutions of 13 km and 25 km, respectively.
+Some variables like `cape` are exclusively available in 25 km resolution for GFS.
+This configuration required 12 GB of storage.

-To further enhance the weather forecast, high resolution models for Europe and North America can be added.
-Namely the models `ncep_hrrr_conus` and `dwd_icon_eu,dwd_icon_d2` boost local accuracy and provide updates every 1 or 3 hours.
-Simply add them to the list of weather models `dwd_icon,ncep_gfs013,ncep_gfs025,ncep_gefs025_probability,ncep_hrrr_conus,dwd_icon_eu,dwd_icon_d2`.
-Adding local models, requires another 3 GB of storage.
+To further refine the forecast accuracy, consider adding high-resolution models for Europe and North America, namely `ncep_hrrr_conus`, `dwd_icon_eu`, and `dwd_icon_d2`.
+These models enhance local precision and provide updates every 1 or 3 hours.
+Simply include them in the list of weather models: `dwd_icon,ncep_gfs013,ncep_gfs025,ncep_gefs025_probability,ncep_hrrr_conus,dwd_icon_eu,dwd_icon_d2`.
+Integrating local models requires an additional 3 GB of storage.

-The list of weather models and variables must to be carefully selected.
-Please refer to the [open-data documentation](https://github.com/open-meteo/open-data) to get a better understanding of available weather models and variables.
+The selection of weather models and variables should be approached thoughtfully.
+Refer to the [open-data documentation](https://github.com/open-meteo/open-data) for a comprehensive understanding of available weather models and variables.

-### Automatic data synchronization
+### Automatic Data Synchronization

-The prebuilt Ubuntu images install a sync service automatically.
-Edit: `/etc/default/openmeteo-api.env`:
+The prebuilt Ubuntu images automatically install a synchronization service.
+Modify the configuration in /etc/default/openmeteo-api.env:
 ```
 [...]